Field Trips for K-12 Students

 maximum time required for a social science unit: 5 hours

-Patwin Life (3rd Grade)
+Patwin Life (3rd and 4th Grade)

 Autumn: Acorn Season

 Summer: Tule Cordage

 Winter: Valley Villages

 Seeds and Grains of the Yolo Basin